[Updated July 2021]

 So what’s the best entry-level camera for your budding young street photographer?
-We’ve spent three summers with more than 50 kids, ages 9 to 13 through in our Riveted Kids Street Photography Day Camps, and we’ve learned which cameras allowed the kids to best learn fundamental photography concepts, take great pictures, and have fun.
+(Short answer: there are lots of great cameras and a handful that can lead to frustrating experiences.)
+Well, we’ve spent four summers with more than 100 kids, ages 9 to 13 through in our Riveted Kids Street Photography Day Camps and we’ve learned which cameras allowed the kids to “best” (i.e., without frustration) learn fundamental photography concepts, take great pictures through games, and have fun.

 First, just know that:

 - We don’t get anything for sharing these links with you.
-We know how hard it is to sort through the options – this is just a friendly service to help you make a great decision
+We know how hard it is to sort through the options – this is just our take on how to help you select a camera if you are looking.

 - I’m only listing cameras up to $500.

-- Campers aged from the 4th grade to the 8th grade (ages 9 to 13)
+- Remember, campers aged from the 4th grade to the 8th grade (ages 9 to 13).

 Great Cameras ($200 – $500)

-In no particular order, kids had great experiences with cameras in which the kids were:
+In no particular order, kids had fun without frustration in which they were:

-- Able to experiment with different camera settings (e.g., being able to set shutter speed)
+- able to experiment with different camera settings (e.g., being able to set shutter speed and aperture)

-- Able to sometimes get an amazing photo (i.e., in focus with good colors)
+- able to sometimes get an amazing photo (i.e., reasonably sharp focus with good colors)

-- Not struggling significantly on anything (e.g., battery life or over complicated controls).
+- not struggling significantly (e.g., poor battery life or complicated controls).

-All of these cameras can be found used under $500, typically paired with the “kit” lens:
+All of these cameras can be found used under $500, typically paired with a practical “kit” lens:

-- Canon EOS Rebel series such as the T6 and T2i.
+- Canon EOS Rebel series such as the T6, T2i, and T1i.
 Lots of fun pictures up close and far away.

 - Nikon D3000 series such as the D3100, D3200, D3300, D3400, or D3500 paired with the kit lens.
 I remember that one camper wowed her companions with her images, showing them on camera LCD screen.